 - Date of the assessment notice, and

-If there are many issues involved in the FLD/FAN, but you only disputes or protests against the validity of some of the issues raised, the assessment attributable to the undisputed issue or issues shall become final, and you’re liable to pay the deficiency tax
+Suppose there are many issues involved in the FLD/FAN, but you only dispute or protest against the validity of some of the issues raised.
+In that case, the assessment attributable to the undisputed issue or issues shall become final, and you’re liable to pay the deficiency tax.

 For reinvestigation requests, you must submit all relevant supporting documents to support your protest within sixty (60) days from the date of filing the letter of complaint.
-This sixty (60) days allotted is not applicable for your request for reconsideration.
+The sixty (60) days allotted are not applicable for your request for reconsideration.

 Moreover, if you fail to respond within thirty (30) days from the date you received the FLD/FAN, it becomes final and executory.
 Indeed, you’re no longer allowed to write any request for reconsideration or reinvestigation.